naotoo1/prosemble/README.md

 sec5 = grmlvq_.get_security(x=X_test, y=2)
 ```
 Make predictions using the hard and soft voting scheme.
 Use the ```pred_porb``` and ```pred_sprob methods``` for the hard and soft voting schemes respectively.
-NB that these methods are avaible for all objects of the Hybrid Class instance and can be called and applied to all the ensemble models.
+NB that these methods are available for all objects of the Hybrid Class instance and can be called and applied to all the ensemble models.
 ```python
 # list with all respective predictions from the trained prototypes.
 all_pred = [predict1, predict2, predict3, predict4, predict5]